It’s Really All About the Vineyard

 A Gentle Hand

 The winemaking philosophy is the same for all of Waterkloof’s premium white wines.
 We follow a traditional, minimalistic approach which means that we interfere as little as possible with the winemaking process.
 This allows the flavours prevalent in that specific vineyard to be expressed in the wine.
 To achieve this, all grapes are harvested on taste, picked by hand, sorted by hand and finally whole-bunch pressed in our modern basket press, so that we extract the purest juice in the gentlest way.
 The juice is then settled naturally for 24 hours.
-As we don’t spray any chemicals in our vineyard, wild yeast is employed to ferment the juice in old 600litre barrels.
-This leads to a longer fermentation process with a slow release of aromas and a more structured palate.
-The natural fermentation process took 5 months to complete, after which the wine was left on the gross less for another 2 months.
+From there we simply rack the juice to a concrete egg an older 600L barrel as well as two new barrels.
+We then simply wait for the fermentation process to start naturally- without the addition of any yeast.
+This leads to a longer fermentation with a slow release of aromas and a more structured palate.
+The natural fermentation process took 6 months to complete, after which the wine was left on the gross less for another 3 months.
+The wine partially underwent malolactic fermentation.
 We do not add any acid or enzymes during the winemaking process, with only a light filtration and a small addition of sulphur added as a preservative prior to bottling.

 And A Few Prayers To Mother Nature- 2019/2020 Growing Season